actuino/unicorn-display/Minecraft/readme.md

 ### Enjoy

 * When running actuino/unicorn-display-client, a default scheme should appear on the physical display.
+* After launching the Cuberite server, wait about 10 seconds.
 * Connect your Minecraft client to ip.of.the.pi:25565
+* If you need to change the IP of the Unicorn Server (192.168.7.3 by default), use that command from Minecraft : `setaddress ip.of.unicorn.client`
 * Craft !

 ### Debug